facebookincubator/ptr/README.md

 ### Q. How do I get specific version of black, coverage, mypy etc.?

-- Just simply hard set the version in the .ptrconfig in your repo
+- Just simply hard set the version in the .ptrconfig in your repo or use `requirements.txt` to pre-install before running `ptr`
 - All `pip` [PEP 440 version specifiers](https://www.python.org/dev/peps/pep-0440/) are supported

 ### Q. Why is the venv creation so slow?